dbentler/personalwebsite/README.md

 Feel free to download this template if you're interested in building a website of your own!
 I'll be commenting my code in a way that easily conveys what each specific function is doing.

-The backend is written in Python, specifically with Flask.
-If you want to host the website locally, you'll need to have the following modules installed:
-FLASK
-FLASK_NAV
+Please run pip on requirments.txt in order to properly launch the website.